minqiaowang/Database-Backup-Service-to-OCI/lab000/Database Backup Service to OCI.md

 ### Install the Backup Module

-Run the installer, oci_install.jar.
+Run the installer, **oci_install.jar** to install the backup module.
 This example shows how the installer automatically downloads the Oracle Database Cloud Backup Module for OCI for your operating system, creates a wallet that contains Oracle Database Backup Cloud Service identifiers and credentials, creates the backup module configuration file, and downloads the library necessary for backups and restores to Oracle Cloud Infrastructure.
 Provide the required parameters in one line, with each parameter preceded by a hyphen and followed by its value.

-The following table lists the required and some optinal parameters.
+The following table lists the required and some optional parameters.

 | **Parameter**   | **Description**                                              |
 | --------------- | ------------------------------------------------------------ |